 - The

-method initializes all attributes, including those inherited from theEmployee
+__init__method initializes all attributes, including those inherited from theEmployeeclass. - The

 3. Department Class